 Dead Wood Is Interesting for All Flying Bugs

 Many Insects and Birds Love to Nest in Wood

-Many insects and some birds often use dead wood to drill holes in, either to nest in them or like some wasps do, use it to create a sort of cement to build their own home somewhere else.
+Many insects and some birds often use dead wood to drill holes in, either to nest in them or like some wasps do, use it to build their own home somewhere else.

 Leaving the dead wood in the garden is a must when you want your insects to feel at home.

 Insect Houses Are Great